snufa/snufa.github.io/2022/index.md

 * Poster session
 * Panel debate (topic to be decided, let us know if you have a good idea)

-## Abstract submissions
+## Abstract submissions closed

-[Click here to submit](https://forms.office.com/r/izX1Wimhy6).
-Abstracts will be made publicly available at the end of the abstract submissions deadline for blinded public comments and ratings.
-We will select the most highly rated abstracts for contributed talks, subject to maintaining a balance between the different fields of, broadly speaking, neuroscience, computer science and neuromorphic engineering.
+[Abstracts are now publicly available for blinded public comments and ratings.](https://imperial.eu.qualtrics.com/jfe/form/SV_0pvzikmEV0MJe0C) We will select the most highly rated abstracts for contributed talks, subject to maintaining a balance between the different fields of, broadly speaking, neuroscience, computer science and neuromorphic engineering.
 Abstracts not selected for a talk will be presented as posters, and there is an option to submit an abstract directly for a poster and not a talk if you prefer.

 ## Previous editions